jsartelle/Development-Notes/Cheat sheets/TypeScript cheat sheet.md

 type Dog = typeof animals[1]
 ```

-## Get union type from property in array of objects
+## Union type from property in array of objects

 ```ts
 const animals = [